 The law says commissioners are not allowed to access personal confidential data because they are not providing direct patient care.
 Therefore they need an intermediary service called Data Services for Commissioners Regional Office, that specialise in processing, analysing and packaging patient information within a secure environment into a format commissioners can legally use; anonymised patient level data.

 Anonymised patient level data allows a patients 'events' to be linked without revealing the identity of that person.

 Applications for the receipt of data are usually used to support three main areas of work:

-- Invoice validation: is a process that uses personal data to make sure health care organisations providing care are paid correctly.
+- Invoice validation: is a process that uses personal data to make sure organisations providing care are paid correctly.

 NHS Digital, formally known as HSCIC, is able to disseminate data to commissioners under the Health and Social Care Act (2012).
 The act provides the powers for NHS Digital to collect, analyse and disseminate national data and statistical information.
 To access this data organisations must submit an application and demonstrate that they meet the appropriate governance and security requirements.

-NHS Digital, through its Data Services for Commissioners Regional Offices (DSCROs), is permitted to collect, hold and process Personal Confidential Data (PCD).
-This is for purposes beyond direct patient care to support NHS commissioning organisations and the commissioning functions within local authorities
+NHS Digital, through its Data Services for Commissioners Regional Offices, is permitted to collect, hold and process personal confidential data.
+This is for purposes beyond direct patient care to support NHS commissioning organisations and the commissioning functions within local authorities.

-Data regarding health care treatment can only be shared with commissioning organisations where a formal Data Sharing Framework Contract (DSFC) is in place alongside a Data Sharing Agreement (DSA)
+Data regarding healthcare treatment can only be shared with commissioning organisations where a formal Data Sharing Framework Contract is in place alongside a Data Sharing Agreement.

 Data Sharing Agreements place a clear obligation on the receiving organisation to only use the supplied information for the agreed purposes.
-This data can not be shared with others unless specified within the DSA.
+This data can not be shared with others unless specified within the Data Sharing Agreement.

 If you would like any further information relating to this service please email us.